About the Program

 Our CCP mentors, supervisors and consultants are part of this proud tradition.
 We are excited and pleased to be able to match each of our 75 fellows with an individual mentor, an exceptional opportunity for both fellow and mentor.

-CCP mentors are experienced, psychodynamically-oriented clinicians who agree to meet with individual fellows for a minimum of nine sessions over the course of an academic year, although in many cases, by mutual agreement, meetings are more frequent.
+CCP mentors are Clinical Associate Faculty with CCP.
+They are experienced, psychodynamically-oriented clinicians who agree to meet with individual fellows for a minimum of nine sessions over the course of an academic year, although in many cases, by mutual agreement, meetings are more frequent.
 Insofar as possible, mentors are matched with fellows according to the professional interests of each – for example, if a fellow works or wishes to work with children, we do what we can to identify a child or family therapist. fellow and mentor are free to choose a time and place convenient to both for their meetings.

 Mentors engage fellows as their inclinations guide them and the fellows’ needs suggest.
 Sometimes that means doing close consultation around particular cases.
 At other times, the pair may choose to embark on projects of mutual learning.
 Or sessions may center on professional dilemmas, such as the difficulties young clinicians encounter in furthering their developing identity as a psychoanalytically-inclined therapist while they train in settings which are devoted to short-term therapy.